sasirura/restaurant-api/README.md

 ```

 Access at: http://localhost:3003/metrics

 ### 🔐 Authenticated Routes

 All routes are grouped under the /v1 prefix and require an Authorization token in the request header.
+you can create a token by create an account: https://developer.squareup.com

 🔒 Header

 ```